Yeomen of the Guard: Battle of Bosworth Field

 On 22 August 1485, near the small village of Stoke Golding, Henry Tudor met King Richard III in battle for the Crown of England.
 The War of the Roses had persisted intermittently for more than 30 years between the rival claimants of the House of York (symbolised by a white rose) and the House of Lancaster (symbolised by a red rose).
 In 1483, Richard, of the House of York, had deposed his young nephew, 12-year-old Edward V. Henry Tudor, of the House of Lancaster, was the favoured candidate to replace Richard.

-Three armies met that day on Bosworth Field: Richard, with his supporters, Duke of Norfolk and the Earl of Northumberland; Henry, with his troops under command of the veteran John de Vere, Earl of Oxford; and the troops of Thomas, Lord Stanley.
+Three armies met that day on Bosworth Field: Richard, with his supporters, John Howard, 1st Duke of Norfolk and Henry Percy, 4th Earl of Northumberland; Henry, with his troops under command of the veteran John de Vere, 13th Earl of Oxford; and the troops of Thomas, Lord Stanley.
 Stanley was a powerful lord in northwest England.
 But he was stepfather of Henry Tudor, and Richard was holding his son hostage.
 Stanley's forces remained uncommitted as the battle raged.
 As Oxford advanced, the troops appeared to leave Henry, his bodyguards, and some French mercenaries isolated, or so it appeared to Richard.
 Sensing an opportunity, Richard charged toward Henry.
 Seeing this, Stanley made his decision, and charged to reinforce Henry.
 Henry's bodyguards fought bravely to hold off Richard's bodyguards until the arrival of Stanley's troops.
 During the melee, Richard's horse became mired in the marsh, and he was killed.
 Henry had won.